Guide to permits and licensing in Singapore

 To illustrate some of the requirements for a fund manager, base capital required would be S$250,000 and the minimum personnel requirements are as follows:

-Are you ready to start the year with a new business venture?
+Are you ready to start your business but still have some questions?
 We are here to help you with incorporation!
-At Sleek we help people everyday to set up their businesses in Singapore.
-Talk to us for practical advice if you have any questions about incorporation here.
+At Sleek we provide company incorporation services and other supporting services to help people set up their businesses in Singapore on a daily basis.
+Feel free to contact us here if you have any further queries you would like us to assist with.